#BellaHadid Stalker Refuses A No-Jail Plea Deal

 Perez Has Been Arrested Prior To The Alleged Bella Hadid Stalking

 Family members of Brian Perez were surprised to hear of his arrest on stalking charges.
-In the past, Perez has been arrested at least 12 times in the past on charges including, selling drugs, driving drunk and criminal mischief.
+In the past, Perez has been arrested at least 12 times in the past on charges including, selling drugs, driving drunk, and criminal mischief.

 Bella Hadid Was Awarded A Temporary Restraining Order

-Bella Hadid was given a temporary order of protection which prosecutors were hoping to make final if Perez had accepted the plea deal, says PageSix.
+Bella Hadid was given a temporary order of protection, which prosecutors were hoping to make final if Perez had accepted the plea deal, reports PageSix.
 For the time, Perez is not allowed to contact Bella Hadid or her family members online or in person, and he must stay away from her residence.